Wisc-HCI/authr/authr/README.md

 ## Implementation Details
-In this repository we included the Authr interface itself along with several support libraries used in our lab to provide robot control to Authr.
-Checkout each subsystem's README files listed below.

-1. [Authr](./authr/README.md) is a visual programming tool to convert

-2. [robot_behavior](./robot_behavior/README.md) provides a bridge between the Authr system and the low-level ROS and MoveIt systems.

-3. [robot_configurations](./robot_configurations/README.md) provides standard robot configurations we use in our lab for various projects.
-For Authr we currently support Universal Robots UR3, UR5, and UR10 and Franka Emika Panda.

-4. [robotiq_85_gripper](./robotiq_85_gripper/README.md) is a fork of the Robotiq driver that has been modified and extended by our lab.
-Robot configurations and robot_behavior depend on this version of the robotiq_85_gripper ROS package to supply an action server and a modified URDF.

-5. [custom_meshes](./custom_meshes/README.md) provides ROS with the custom meshes used in the Authr visualization.

-6. [authr_pddl](./authr_pddl/README.md) used to evaluate Authr's custom allocation algorithm against a traditional PDDL approach.
-This subdirectory is not needed to run the actual interface.

 ### Adding a Robot
 Adding a robot to Authr is relatively straightforward though it has a few caveats.
 Below we detail the steps you should take to configure your robot.